zengelan/eks-workshop/content/020_prerequisites/code9.md

 #### Access your personal Cloud 9 environment
 TODO: Here is how you can access your personal Cloud9 Enviroment

+{{%expand "If you have not setup the variables, then expand this section" %}}
 #### Configure Cloud9 Credential Management
 {{% notice info %}}
 Cloud9 normally manages IAM credentials dynamically.
 This isn't currently compatible with